LibertyLeo/Swift-Approach/Second15Days/README.md

 the second part as well.
 In this project, it introduces `Designated`、 `Convenience`、 `Failable` and `Required` initializers.
 Each of them has its own function declared in detail in project.

+## Day1 Jun 1, 2017
+Use a simple Bank and Player example to explain the **`Deinitializations`**.
+Remember deinitializer is only avaiable on class types.